Ensembl/ensembl-prodinf-datachecks/README_hc.rst

 Edit them as required. hc_config.py must contain a URL for the hive MySQL instance described above.

+You can also leave instance/hc_config.py empty and use the defaults in hc_config.py or override using environment variables.

+The following environment variables are supported by the container:
+* HIVE_URI - mysql URI of HC hive database (required)
+* HIVE_ANALYSIS - name of analysis for submitting new jobs to the hive (not usually needed to be changed)
+* CELERY_BROKER_URL - URL of Celery broker
+* CELERY_RESULT_BACKEND - URl of Celery backend

 Running Celery
 ==============
 The Celery task manager is currently used for scheduling checks on completed jobs.
 The default backend in celery_app_config.py is RabbitMQ.
 This can be installed as per https://www.rabbitmq.com/ rabbitmq_server-3.6.10 has been successfully installed from tarball (assuming erlang is already installed).